catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/configure.rst

 necessary to take a different approach.

 To do this we will need to create the equivalent script using PowerShell.
-Add the following lines, replacing the placeholder entries with the appropriate details from your OpenStack RC file which can be obtained following the steps above.
+Add the following lines, replacing the place holder entries with the appropriate details from your OpenStack RC file which can be obtained following the steps above.